- Cadwgan Building Preservation Trust

 In response to a unique physical, economic and social context, the project is not only an exemplar in relation to the sensitive and sophisticated design approach that was applied, but also in terms of stakeholder engagement, sustainability in its broadest sense and collectively in the value achieved for the community that this unique collection of buildings serves.

 Cardigan Castle now reads as a harmonious collection of purposeful structures and spaces, integrated with their setting, unified by the castle’s original 12th century curtain walls and restored to exhibit the best of its 12th, 17th 19th and 21st century glory.

 The design and conservation philosophy behind this project has roots in the Society for the Preservation of Ancient Buildings’s Manifesto, written by William Morris in 1877, two centuries after Cardigan Castle experienced its first destructive siege following the 17th century Civil War.

-The second phase involved the repair, conservation and upgrading of the six buildings within the Castle walls and the restoration of the Regency gardens and their features.
-These works covered all aspects of traditional building skills, however the biggest conservation challenges involved the specialist internal works such as the re-production of unusual early C19 Regency wall papers which survived, the careful repair of fine internal joinery including an C18 mahogany staircase and the extensive repairs of decorative plasterwork.
+The second phase involved the repair, conservation and upgrading of the six buildings within the castle walls and the restoration of the Regency gardens and their features.
+These works covered all aspects of traditional building skills, however the biggest conservation challenges involved the specialist internal works such as the re-production of unusual early 19th century Regency wall papers which survived, the careful repair of fine internal joinery including an 18th century mahogany staircase and the extensive repairs of decorative plasterwork.
 Careful research was undertaken along with trials and testing of materials and finishes to inform conservation decisions and ensure that the building would be an exemplar for innovative conservation practice and that the spaces and features of the building were fully retained and faithfully reproduced where the evidence allowed.